MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 - Restricted use of public IP addresses

-  Assigning a direct public IP address to a virtual machine should be done only for testing or development environments due to considerations of scalability and security.
+  Assigning a direct public IP address to a virtual machine should be done only for testing or development environments becuase of scalability and security considerations.

 ## Step 2: Review your content delivery and load balancing services